b3n0y/ResolveDevDoc/docs/source/index.rst

 .. note::
-   DavinciDevDoc has its documentation hosted on Read the Docs.
+   ResolveDevDoc has its documentation hosted on Read the Docs.

 Contents
 --------